 - Organic Dunlop latex: This layer serves dual purposes.
-It acts as a transition from the sturdy coils below, while providing a responsive yet breathable comfort element for the sleeper.
+“It acts as a transition from the sturdy coils below, while providing a responsive comfort,” says Powell.

 Essentially, by opting for the pillow top, Avocado includes an additional 2 inches of organic Dunlop latex foam.
 As a result, the pillow top version totals 13 inches thick.
 It’s also softer than the standard model, which we discuss in more detail later in the review.
-For now, we simply wanted to alert you that option exists.
+For now, we wanted to alert you that option exists.

-Given Avocado’s entire brand centers around their mission to be the most respected source for organic mattresses, we thought it was only fitting to include a section that covers all the different certifications the bed has as well as how and where their mattresses are made.
+Given Avocado’s entire brand centers around the mission to be the most respected source for organic mattresses, we thought it was only fitting to include a section that covers all the different certifications the bed has as well as how and where their mattresses are made.

 Further, the company’s factory is GOTS and GOLS organic certified.
 In short, these certifications mean the company meets the rigorous standards set forth by independent third parties to manufacture organic products.

 According to the company’s website, there are only five mattress factories in the United States that have both of these certifications, and Avocado is one of them.

 Now that we’ve discussed the company’s factory, let’s get into the materials used within the Avocado mattress.
 Let’s start with the latex foam in the bed, which again is 100% GOLS organic certified.